renderorange/daily_book/README.md

 	-h|--help		    displays this dialogue
 ```

-quote.pl can be run without any options, and will simply go out and get a quote, then show it to you.
+quote.pl can be run without any options.  it'll simply go out and get a quote, then show it to you.

 ```
 $ perl quote.pl